Updated:

 First and foremost, the selection of the topic deserves separate attention.
 The author states that award systems have already become a universal practice in the business world.
 However, he does not go into detail about the reasons such a great number of companies introduce this types of incentive.
 In other words, there is not grounding why the issue needs to be studied and what practical results it may give to real businesses.
 The following reasons can be provided in this respect (Gómez-Gómez, Martínez-Costa, Martínez-Lorente, 2016).

 Awards can produce a considerable impact on the brand image.
 There are now a lot of organizations that overlook this opportunity for promoting their product.
-Furthermore, the emphasis on obtaining an award is insufficient: Even those companies that get them often forget to include the mention of it on their business logo, cards, website, sales material, label, etc. Awards do not only signalize high quality and recognition, but also allow the manufacturer to win competitive edge since it makes the product stand higher than its alternatives provided by competitors.
-Thus, it is necessary to study award systems since they can help businesses get valuable contacts, find new customers and partners, and penetrated deeper into the market.
+Furthermore, the emphasis on obtaining an award is insufficient: Even those companies that get them often forget to include the mention of it on their business logo, cards, website, sales material, label, etc. Awards do not only signalize high quality and recognition but also allow the manufacturer to win a competitive edge since it makes the product stand higher than its alternatives provided by competitors.
+Thus, it is necessary to study award systems since they can help businesses get valuable contacts, find new customers and partners, and penetrate deeper into the market.

 As a continuation of the first argument, investigating award systems as well as companies that most frequently win awards, may assist organizations in assessment of their own performance.
 Looking at the business from the perspective of being or not being worthy of getting an award makes it easier to realize what organizational issues must be improved or innovated.
 As a result, companies evaluate their performance taking into account all crucial factors, including customer service, innovation, diversity, HR policies, strategic thinking, leadership, etc. Awards make them realize that they can do better, which is even more valuable that the prize itself.